 When the status in the Diagnostic Progress column changes from Diagnosing to Completed, the health diagnosis is complete.
 Then, you can view information such as the report ID and diagnostic status.

-5. In the Actions column of the report, click View Report.
+5. In the Actions column of the diagnosis report, click View Report.

-Note If you want to delete a report after you view the content of the report, click Delete Report in the Actions column.
+6. (Conditionally required) To delete a diagnosis report, click Delete Report in the Actions column of the report.
 In the Delete Report message, click OK.

-Before you configure an automatic health diagnosis task, make sure that your scaling group is in the Enabled state.
+Before you configure the event notification feature provided by CloudMonitor, make sure that your scaling group is in the Enabled state.
 For more information, see Enable or disable scaling groups.

 1. Log on to the Auto Scaling console.